-The available data in most states will not fit neatly into the categories provided on the forms included in this document. should be made to follow the format as closely possible to facilitate the aggregation of data from the various states.
+The available data in most states will not fit neatly into the categories provided on the forms included in this document. attempt should be made to follow the format as closely possible to facilitate the aggregation of data from the various states.
 However, in some cases a state may have to show one figure to reflect two or more categories because the level of detail requested is not available.
-When detailed data is available for some jurisdictions but not for all, two forms may be submitted, one showing the detail and one showing the broader explanation of total figures.
-An any variations recommended format should be provided.
-If information included in the data summary by a state is based on estimates rather than actual data, an explanation of the method for determining the estimate should be included.
+When detailed data available for some jurisdictions but not for all, two forms may be submitted, one showing the detail and one showing the broader An explanation of any variations figures.
+If information included recommended format should be provided. in the data summary by a state is based on estimates rather than actual data, an explanation of the method for determining the estimate should be included.